 BT's standard offering (called ADSL or non-fibre in techy circles) is simply called BT Broadband.
 It offers speeds around 10Mbps, and many people will find this is fast enough (it's good enough for Netflix, for example).
 It's ideal for small or households of one or two people who don't use the internet an awful lot.

 Fibre broadband is ideal for large homes that go online a lot.
 With BT Unlimited Superfast Fibre 1 (previously known as BT Infinity 1), with its 50Mbps download speed, you can share your broadband around dozens of devices without any problems.
-The only other provider who offers 50Mbps is Virgin Media.
+The only other provider who offers 50Mbps is Virgin Media, though it designates that package – its lowest speed no less – at 54Mbps on average.

 Superfast Fibre 2 offers speeds around 67Mbps.
 This is in line with most other providers' top speed offering (except Virgin Media, which offers up to 350Mbps – five times as fast!